corford/netatmo/README.md

 `/opt/gitrepos/netatmo/devops/hack/jwt-tools.sh token user .jwt/dummy/privkey.der`

-Once you have a token, use either curl or the Sandbox to start playing with the exposed endpoints.
+Once you have a token, use either curl or the sandbox to start playing with the exposed endpoints.